 The floodplain is biologically important because it is the place where land and water meet and the elements of both terrestrial and aquatic ecosystems mix.
 The detritus provided by headwater woodlands frequently provides the major source of nutrients and energy that sustain production in woodland streams.
 Nutrients and energy that enter these upstream areas find their way far downstream into larger rivers and lakes via the aquatic food chain.
 Shading of the stream by floodplain vegetation moderates water temperatures; roots and fallen trees provide in-stream habitat, and near stream vegetation filters runoff, removes harmful sediments, and buffers pollutants -- further enhancing in-stream environments.

 Cultural Resources Values

 Floodplains contain cultural resources important to the Nation and to individual localities.
-Native American settlements and early cities located along the coasts and rivers in order to have access to water supply, waste disposal, water transportation, and transshipment.
+Native American settlements and early cities were established along the coasts and rivers in order to have access to water supply, waste disposal, water transportation, and transshipment.
 Consequently, floodplains include most of the Nation's earliest archeological and historical sites.
 In addition to their historical richness, floodplains may contain invaluable resources for scientific research.
 For example, where floodplains contain unique ecological habitats, they make excellent areas for scientific study.
 The bedrock geology of the area may be exposed in the floodplain.
 Floodplains may provide open space community resources.
 In urban communities they may provide green belt areas to break urban development monotony, absorb noise, clean the air, and lower temperatures.
 Floodplain parks can also serve as nature study centers and laboratories for outdoor learning experiences.